 Kevin Purcell is one of Australia’s most distinguished and awarded orchestral and opera conductors.
-Currently, Kevin serves as musical director for the Australian Discovery Orchestra – one of the world’s most innovative orchestral ensembles – whilst maintaining an active freelance career in the USA and Europe.
+Currently, Kevin serves as musical director for the Australian Discovery Orchestra – one of the world’s most innovative orchestral ensembles – whilst maintaining an active freelance career in the USA.
+He is represented worldwide by Francine Fletcher of Fletcher Associates, a media management company in London, UK.